Community Cooking:

 In sub-Saharan Africa, over 90% of schools depend on wood and charcoal for daily meal preparation, serving hundreds of students.
 This reliance leads to the consumption of large quantities of mostly locally sourced wood, significantly impacting local forests and contributing to environmental degradation.

-• Built in chimney to remove smoke from kitchen area
+Built-in chimney to remove smoke from kitchen area.

-• Will last up to 10 years to ensure longevity and reliability.
+Each chimney will last up to 10 years to ensure longevity and reliability.

-• 90% less smoke & soot thanks to ventilation
+90% less smoke & soot thanks to ventilation.

-• Greater thermal efficiency improves cooking results to deliver more available servings per day.
+Greater thermal efficiency improves cooking results to deliver more available servings per day.

-• The use of our community stoves reduces firewood use by multiple tonnes per month.
+The use of our community stoves reduces firewood use by multiple tonnes per month.

 "No more itchy eyes and coughing, and no burns to my body since the stoves are more safe."